eddelbuettel/ecoevojobsR/README.md

     into that subfolder
 5. Download the latest ecoevojobs spreadsheet as an Excel file, and overwrite the existing `ecoevojobs 22-23.xlsx` file
-6. Run ecoevo_jobs_analysis.R.
+6. Run ecoevo_jobs_analysis.R (with the working directory in the parent folder).
 The script should automatically update the `ecoevojobsR_faculty.csv` and `ecoevojobsR_postdocs.csv` files.